Rehabilitating Isomap: Euclidean Representation of Geodesic Structure: Motivating Examples

 Let $n=200$.
 Let $x_1,\ldots,x_n \in R$ be equally spaced with respect to $\delta_R$ and let $y_1,\ldots,y_n \in S$ be equally spaced with respect to $\delta_S$.
 (For example, place $x_1$ at $(0.05,0.05)$ and place $x_2,\ldots,x_n$ counterclockwise at increments of $0.01$.
 Place $y_1$ at $(1/\pi,0)$ and place $y_2,\ldots,y_n$ counterclockwise at increments of $0.01$.)
 Let $X$ and $Y$ denote the corresponding configuration matrices and define dissimilarity matrices

+Let us say that two configurations are isometric if their matrices of interpoint distances are identical.
 By definition, both $D(X)$ and $D(Y)$ are EDM-1.
 Hence, a configuration that is isometric to $X$ can be recovered from $D(X)$ and a configuration that is isometric to $Y$ can be recovered from $D(Y)$.
 For example, CMDS recovers a configuration whose centroid lies at the origin and whose coordinate axes are the principal components of the configuration.
 Because $X$ and $Y$ are not isometric, $D(X) \neq D(Y)$ and the recovered configurations are not isometric.

 By construction, $\Delta(X)=\Delta(Y)=\Delta$.
 The metric structures of $R$ and $S$ defined by $\delta_R$ and $\delta_S$ are identical: it is not possible to recover from $\Delta$ the distinction between the rectangular shape of $R$ and the circular shape of $S$.
 Furthermore, applying Theorem~\ref{thm:embed.e}, we discover that $\Delta$ is not EDM-1.
 The $n \times n$ matrix $\tau(\Delta_2)$ has $100$ positive eigenvalues, one zero eigenvalue, and $99$ negative eigenvalues.
 The negative eigenvalues correspond to the non-Euclidean portion of $\Delta$ and have a total variation of $16.665$.
 The positive eigenvalues correspond to the Euclidean portion of $\Delta$ and have a total variation of $50$.
 The first two principal components of this $100$-dimensional Euclidean configuration explain $40.53181/50 \doteq 81\%$ of its total variation.
 This $2$-dimensional configuration of points is displayed in Figure~\ref{fig:GRep-motiv}. \end{example}